mjbots/moteus/docs/reference.md

 The available knobs to the moteus controller allow it to implement a few different types of control schemes.
-From the factory, the control gains are selected for optimal torque bandwidth.
+From the factory, the control gains are selected for medium torque bandwidth.
 For other applications, here are suggestions for gains and control options to use.